sanfinity-Iot/openremote/Demo-Smart-City.md

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Insights.png)
 _Figure 4.
 The Insights view of the Demo Smart City, showing the soil temperature at Leuven Haven and a few random attribute panels._

-# Application for System Manager
+# OpenRemote Manager - Admin Mode

-The application for the System Manager requires you to set up OpenRemote locally first.
+The OpenRemote mManager, with full admin access, requires you to set up OpenRemote locally first.
 Follow the [Quick Start](https://github.com/openremote/openremote/blob/master/README.md).
 Next, you can access the Application for System Manager via your browser: https://localhost/manager/?realm=master/ (Username: admin, Password: secret)

-If you open the Application for the System Manager, you will see only see the 'Master' realm in the upper right realm-picker.
-The [Demo Smart City](#demo-smart-city) refers to the 'Smart City' as we have added that realm in the online demo for you.
+If you open the OpenRemote Manager, you will see only see the 'Master' realm in the upper right realm-picker.
+The [Demo Smart City](#demo-smart-city) refers to the 'Smart City' as we have added that realm in the online demo for your convenience.

-To see what functionality you have available as System Manager, watch the Introduction Video: [Integrating with OpenRemote](https://youtu.be/mx9amWaItn0).
+In the 'Admin Mode' the following additional functionality is available (or [watch the video](https://youtu.be/mx9amWaItn0)).
+* Add Assets of different types, gateways, or groups
+* Add Agents for protocols to connect to real world sensors, actors or data services
+* Fully configure Assets and Agents to make it fit your required Asset type or Protocol
+* Use Global rules and/or use Groovy rules
+* Connect multiple instances of OpenRemote (e.g. in a building) as EdgeGateways to another (e.g.cloud hosted) instance of OpenRemote.
+* Create and manage new Realms
+* Manage users and roles per Realm

 ## Groovy rules and Global rules

 In addition to the WHEN-THEN and FLOW rules, when logged into the master, locally with the admin privileges, there is a third type 'GROOVY' which allows you to program more complex logic.

 You will also notice that you can switch between realm rules and global rules.
 The global rules allow you to define rules which can use attributes across the different realms, as opposed to the realm rules which will only work within the selected realm.

+# White labelling your own IoT Platform

+You can adjust name, color settings and logo's, change the map and set environment variables e.g. for e-mail.
+For instructions see [Custom Deployment](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment).

 See the documentation on our wiki for more details.